Description

 Vessels must make sure that waste from exhaust gas cleaning systems equipment is handled carefully and not discharged into ports, harbours or estuaries unless it is thoroughly documented that the waste streams will have no adverse impact on its ecosystem.

-A harbour waste management plans is produced for Eyemouth sent to the MCA every three years for approval.
+A harbour waste management plans is produced for Eyemouth and sent to the MCA every three years for approval.

 Gaps in Management (England)